inductiveautomation/ignition-sdk-examples/readme.md

 * Then, from the Ignition gateway web interface, head to Configure -> Modules, and scroll down to install any of your built modules from the `/module/module-build/` directory.

 ## The Module Build System
-These examples utilize Maven and our Maven Plugin.
+Most examples utilize Maven and our Maven Plugin.
 The ignition-maven-plugin is available through our [Nexus Repository](https://nexus.inductiveautomation.com/repository/inductiveautomation-releases/) (see examples for how to add to depenency sources).

-The pom files in these examples should prove useful tools to understanding how the new SDK works while we update the documentation in preparation for the full release of this new SDK.
+Perspective examples utilize our gradle plugin, which is also open source and available in the [ignition-module-tools](https://github.com/inductiveautomation/ignition-module-tools).

 ## Javadocs
 Head over to our [wiki page](https://github.com/inductiveautomation/ignition-sdk-examples/wiki/Javadocs-&-Notable-Api-Changes) for a listing of 8.0+ javadocs.